cmotc/vaLAIR/README.md

 to do:

   0. Open-Worldify: Right now the whole starting world gets pre-generated.
 It takes way too long that way.
+Getting closer on this, but I've got something wierd going on with the lua threading stuff.
+Once that's ironed out I'll be back on the AI class.
   1. Implement AI class, which is similar to the move class but instead of doing actions on events it does actions based on the execution of Lua scripts
    1. Now the AI's can see but it's not clear what the best way to use their